Last Updated on January 20, 2021 by Nina Ahmedow

 Unfortunately, when I got back from Brussels I found out that Belgian fries are usually not vegan.
 I sent a message to the place we got our fries from, and they confirmed that they use beef fat.
 This goes to show that you can’t trust your common sense to figure out if something is vegan.
 If there’s no vegan label be sure to check with somebody before ordering.
 (This is one of the reasons I created an extensive guide on being vegan in Greece after noticing how many people mistake certain dishes for vegan.)

 I know there are some vegan eateries in Brussels that make vegan fries.
 But as of 2020, there doesn’t seem to be a fully vegan place that specializes in fries.
 Please let me know if there is one!
+It would be amazing to try some fries as a vegan in Brussels.

 Places I Look Forward To